ceejbot/skyrim-modding/slides.md

 - a reverse-engineered C++ library
 - everything we understand about the game engine and its classes
+- field structure/sizes and vtables; with types if a human has investigated
 - with tools for offset look-up
 - requires SKSE at runtime, not at compile time-- completely separate code & far more extensive
 - supports _all_ known game builds

+---

+# [fit] **xbyak** jitted assembly

+- injecting code at runtime
+- allows you to hook functions
+- can trampoline from original function to your code and back
+- CLib wraps all this up nicely so I didn't have to learn this

+---

+# [fit] What **native-code** mods do

+- call methods to get game information/state/events
+- insert your own functions before or after existing game functions
+- replace game functions entirely (more rarely)
+- example: my mod intercepts menu selection events, inventory changes
+- it also grabs the DX11 render context so it can draw a HUD

 ---